MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingqueue-discountrateend-vb.md

-﻿---
+---
-Description: 'The DiscountRateEnd property is a value that indicates the time at which the discount period for transmitting faxes ends.
-The discount period applies to outgoing faxes.' ms.assetid: '6fd58501-eddd-4634-8023-5a3266e7eade'
+Description: The DiscountRateEnd property is a value that indicates the time at which the discount period for transmitting faxes ends.
+The discount period applies to outgoing faxes. ms.assetid: 6fd58501-eddd-4634-8023-5a3266e7eade
-title: 'FaxOutgoingQueue.DiscountRateEnd property'
+title: FaxOutgoingQueue.DiscountRateEnd property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingQueue.DiscountRateEnd property